🔼The name Candace: Summary

 🔼Etymology of the name Candace

 The ruling elite of oligarchic Nubia was arranged around two male members called qore and pqr, and a female member called kdke.
-Bianchi writes, "It has been suggested that one might regards these three titles in the English sense of "king," "queen," and "prince".
+Bianchi writes, "It has been suggested that one might regard these three titles in the English sense of "king," "queen," and "prince"."

 When the title Candace was entered into the book of Acts, many early commentators had never heard of a Nubian root kdke, and understandably interpreted Candace as a name.
 And that's where the present name Candace comes from.
 Some sources may claim that it comes from a Greek word meaning glittering, but no, it comes from the Nubian word for queen.